paragi/chronos/README.md

 - Month and weekday use another offset then the javascript Date function:
 - Month 1 is January
 - Week day 1-7 starting with Monday
-- In the current implementation, using javascripts settimeout, the accuracy is likely within 25 ms.

 ### Examples: